better-labs/betteraiengine/README.md

 ## Overview

-BetterAI-Engine is a headless backend system for generating AI-powered predictions on Polymarket markets.
+BetterAI Engine is a headless backend system for generating AI-powered predictions on Polymarket markets.
 It ingests market data from the Polymarket Gamma API, stores structured data and raw API payloads in Postgres, and runs a prediction pipeline via LangChain and OpenRouter.
 The system is operated through CLI commands and scheduled batch jobs.

+BetterAI Engine is part of the evolving BetterAI platform.
+Please see the other ongoing work here: https://github.com/better-labs

 ---